Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

 \subsubsection{Sample Selection Strategies}

-In Scenario 1, the main idea of our method involves setting an interval within which the prediction logits of both members and non-members are encouraged to fall.
+In Scenario 1, the main idea of \name involves setting an interval within which the prediction logits of both members and non-members are encouraged to fall.
 This strategy aims to align the prediction distributions of members and non-members towards a range in the middle.
-It is important to note that our method uses a fixed number of reconstructions $N$ and diffusion steps $T$ as the basis for selecting the optimal interval.
+It is important to note that \name uses a fixed number of reconstructions $N$ and diffusion steps $T$ as the basis for selecting the optimal interval.
 Given the fixed $N$, not all samples can fall within the chosen interval.
-For these outliers, our approach is to select the closest sample.
+For these outliers, we select the sample that is closest to the interval.

 An alternative approach might involve continuously generating reconstructions for each sample after setting the interval, to force their predictions into this range.
 However, we found this method to be highly inefficient.
 Figure \ref{fig:interv} illustrates the cumulative distribution of samples falling within various intervals as the number of reconstructions increases.
 It reveals that if a sample does not fall within the interval in its initial generation, it is unlikely to do so in subsequent iterations.
 Therefore, continuously generating new samples is not a practical solution.